 Reflecting on the Exploitative Nature of Student Loans

 Moreover, the coverage provided by student loans is often insufficient to cover the rising tuition and other educational expenses.
-This leaves many students struggling to make ends meet and resorting to additional debt or sacrificing their well-being.
+This leaves many students needing help to make ends meet and resorting to additional debt or sacrificing their well-being.

 The morality surrounding forgiving student debt has become a topic of discussion.
 Many argue that forgiving student loans would alleviate countless individuals’ financial burdens and allow them to regain control over their lives.